 This is the nature of the human experience, and we human beings have been at it for a long time.

-Even many stay at home moms find themselves deeply in their masculine, bowing to the pressure to cook, clean, run errands, run kids around, be all things to all people.
+Even many stay-at-home moms find themselves deeply in their masculine, bowing to the pressure to cook, clean, run errands, run kids around, and be all things to all people.

 It is breaking us.